-Whether it was your personal mistake, or the mistake of the company or service or product, explicitly admit to it, again trying to reflect the way your customer has described the problem.
+Whether it was your personal mistake or the mistake of the company, service, or product, explicitly admit to it.
+Be specific about what you’re apologizing for, and use the same phrases and words that your customer used.
 It should be a genuine and specific admission.

 5. Explain what you’ll do differently